cardano-foundation/docs-cardano-org/getting-started/3rd-party-integration/index.rst

    data fetched from cardano-node in an intermediate database to enable higher-level interfaces for blockchain exploration.

--  `cardano-wallet`_ - This API is recommended for 3rd party wallets and
+-  `cardano-wallet`_ - this API is recommended for 3rd party wallets and
    exchanges who do not want to manage UTxOs for transactions themselves.
 Use it to send and receive payments from hierarchical deterministic wallets on the Cardano blockchain via HTTP REST or a